 Revoking a Tulsa will with Oklahoma divorce is one way to revoke a will.
 As we go through life and acquire more assets estate planning becomes more important.
 More importantly then acquiring more assets is the need to protect our family members even after we’ve left this earth.
-An important part of estate planning in Oklahoma is understanding when parts or all of a will is revoked.
+An important part of estate planning and probate in Oklahoma is understanding when parts, or all of a will is revoked.
 If we don’t know that a will or a part of a will is revoked then we don’t know how to deal with the remaining legacy.

-Tulsa Divorce Revokes Parts of a Will:
+Tulsa Divorce Revokes Parts of a Will

 Our Tulsa wills attorney points out that Oklahoma Title 84 Sec.
 114 addresses Revoking a Tulsa will with Oklahoma divorce or annulment.
 The statute explains that after a testator makes a valid will in Oklahoma and then divorces all provisions of the will pertaining to a former spouse are revoked.
 In the event the prior marriage has been annulled the impact of the annulment is the same is in a divorce.
 The statute dealing with revoking a will with a Tulsa divorce further explains that if the divorce occurs then the testators former spouse is treated as if he or she predeceased him.